Solar panels

 grid tied system

 Let’s start from the very basics: solar panels and how they work.
 The whole solar industry is about the photovoltaic effect.
-It all started in 1940 when Richard Ohl discovered that you can create electricity by illuminating silicon.
+It all began in 1940 when Richard Ohl discovered that you could create electricity by illuminating silicon.
 When sunlight hits solar silicon cells, it sets electrons in motion which results in direct current (DC) inside a solar panel.

 Direct current by itself can not be used for our daily needs, which is why an inverter is an important part of a home solar installation.
 It turns direct current to alternating (AC) and sends it either to our appliances or into the commercial grid.